Alonso-del-Arte/chess/doc/Terminology.md

 lowercase letters 'a' to 'h'.
 At the beginning of the game, the rooks are on files 'a' and 'h', knights on files 'b' and 'g', bishops on files 'c' and 'f', queens on file 'd', and kings on file 'e'.
-* **Fog of War** &mdash; A chess variant almost always played on a computer, in which each player can only see their own pieces and the spaces where their pieces may move to.
+* **Fog of War** &mdash; A chess variant almost always played on computers, in which each player can only see their own pieces and the spaces where their pieces may move to.
 This is, in my opinion, the most interesting variant of all.
-It is a little bit like Kriegspiel, which was invented long before anyone thought about using computers for chess in any capacity.
+It is somewhat like Kriegspiel, which was invented long before anyone thought about using computers for chess in any capacity.
 Aside from the limited visibility, the only deviation from the traditional rules is that it is a one-check game.
 Thus castling tends to be more effective in Fog of War than in traditional chess.